Admissions

 Cumulative GPA The overall GPA includes all undergraduate and graduate coursework.
 This GPA, as calculated by CASPA, must meet the minimum 3.0 requirement.

 Last 60 Credits This GPA is only considered for applicants who do not meet the 3.0 minimum Cumulative GPA.
 To qualify, the GPA of the applicant's Last 60 Credits, as calculated by CASPA, must meet a minimum GPA of 3.3.
 Applicants are required to submit a formal request to the admissions counselor once the application has been submitted.
-If this criteria is met, the GPA of the Last 60 Credits will be scored using the Cumulative GPA brackets.
+If this criteria is met, this GPA will be used as the Cumulative GPA for the application evaluation.

 BCP GPA The GPA of all undergraduate and graduate coursework completed in Biology, Chemistry, and Physics.
 This GPA, as calculated by CASPA, must meet the minimum 3.0 requirement.